-■ Introduction
+Introduction

-The purpose of this chapter is to establish insight into the IRB and describe the basic process of reviewing research in regard to the protection of human subjects and the necessity of connecting these with the safeguards and structures of an IRB application.
+The purpose of this chapter is to establish insight into the IRB and to describe the basic process of reviewing research in regards to the protection of human subjects and the necessity of connecting these with the safeguards and structures of an IRB application.
 Inherent in the processes of IRB review is the counterbalancing of the power differential that has been at the center of atrocities.
 Thus, the development of independent review has sought to have a single body to protect the rights and welfare of humans in this process (Tappen, 2011).
-The ethics of research are usually ensured through an IRB review.
-Most universities and healthcare agencies have their own IRB committees; however commercial IRBs also exist.
-Researchers must have their research projects (protocols) and informed consent forms reviewed by the requisite body, which may include both university and agency committees (Steneck, 2007).
+The ethics of research are usually obtained through an IRB review.
+Most universities and healthcare agencies have their own IRB committees.
+Researchers must have their proposal application reviewed by the requisite body, which may include both university and agency committees (Steneck, 2007).